-- a) The borrowings from employees and independent third parties bore a finance cost measured at a range of annualised rates of 6% to 10.5% (2019: 6% to 9%), were repayable within one year and not secured by any assets or guarantees. - b) During the years ended 31 December 2020 and 2019, the Group borrowed funds from Geston Limited, a company that is controlled by Mr. Cheung Siu Lam ("Mr. Cheung"), former non-executive director up to 31 August 2020 and father of Dr. Cheung Chai Hong, executive director of the Company.
-The borrowing bore a finance cost measured at an annualised rate of 6% (2019: 4.8% to 6%) and were repayable within one year and not secured by any assets or guarantees. - c) As at 31 December 2019, the borrowings from a money lending license corporation bore a finance cost measured at an annualised rate of HIBOR+3.30%, were repayable within one year and secured by deposit HK\$23,750,000.
-It was fully settled during the year ended 31 December 2020. - d) During the year ended 31 December 2017, the Group entered into a strategic cooperation agreement with another independent third party, which would establish and operate an integrated finance information service platform ("Platform A"), in the launch of internet finance so as to provide investors to invest in the loans receivable of the Group.
-In this regard, the Group shall assign all its rights and benefits in the invested receivables to the investors and shall guarantee the due recoverability of such receivables.
-At the expiry of the investment period, the Group shall repay all the proceeds received to the investors.
-As at 31 December 2020, no borrowings under this platform (2019: HK\$73,679,000 which bore a finance cost measured at an annualised rate of 9.1% and were secured by certain of loans receivable of HK\$73,679,000). - e) In February 2018, the Company issued note with principal amount of HK\$270,000,000.
-The note bears an interest rate of 8% per annum and is secured by equity interest of Brilliant Star Capital (Cayman) Limited, a wholly-owned subsidiary of the Company, personal guarantee given by Mr. Cheung and Ms. Lo Wan ("Ms Lo"), a shareholder of the Company and mother of Dr. Cheung Chai Hong, executive director of the Company and Mr. Cheung and Ms. Lo deposited 930,000,000 shares of the Company into a specific account with the safe keeping agent.
-The note is repayable in May 2024. - f) The amount represents third party interests in a consolidated structured entity, which consists of third-party unit/shareholders' interests in consolidated structured entity which are reflected as a liability since they can be redeemed for cash.
-The realisation of net assets attributable to third-party unit/shareholders' interests in consolidated structured entity cannot be predicted with accuracy since these represent the interests of third-party unit holders in consolidated structured entity that are subject to the actions of third-party unit holders.
+- a) The borrowings from employees and independent third parties bore a finance cost measured at a range of annualised rates of 6.5% to 8.5% (2020: 6% to 10.5%), were repayable within one year and not secured by any assets or guarantees. - b) During the years ended 31 December 2021 and 2020, the Group borrowed funds from Geston Limited, a company that is controlled by Mr. Cheung Siu Lam ("Mr. Cheung"), a former non-executive director up to 31 August 2020 and father of Dr. Cheung Chai Hong, executive director of the Company.
+The borrowings bore finance costs measured at annualised rates ranged from 6% to 9% (2020: 6%) and were repayable within one year and not secured by any assets or guarantees.

-28. Borrowings and Loan Payables (Continued)
+During the year ended 31 December 2021, the Group borrowed funds from Mr. Zhang.
+The borrowing bore a finance cost measured at a range of annualised rates of 7.5% to 7.6% and were repayable within one year and not secured by any assets or guarantees.

-g) As at 31 December 2020, the aggregate amount of outstanding financial guarantees of the Company under certain financial products issued by third parties amounts to RMB99,700,000 (equivalent to approximately HK\$118,459,000) (2019 (restated): RMB99,700,000 (equivalent to approximately HK\$111,300,000)) (Note 4) if the guarantees were called upon in entirety.
-Details of the loss allowance for financial guarantee contracts are set out in Note 46(a).
+- In February 2018, the Company issued note with principal amount of HK\$270,000,000.
+The note bears an interest rate of 8% per annum and is secured by equity interest of Brilliant Star Capital (Cayman) Limited, a wholly-owned subsidiary of the Company, personal guarantee given by Mr. Cheung and Ms. Lo Wan ("Ms. Lo"), a shareholder of the Company and mother of Dr. Cheung Chai Hong, executive director of the Company, and Mr. Cheung and Ms. Lo deposited 930,000,000 shares of the Company into a specific account with the safe keeping agent.
+The note is repayable in May 2024. - d) The amount represents third party interests in a consolidated structured entity, which consists of third-party unit/shareholders' interests in consolidated structured entity which are reflected as a liability since they can be redeemed for cash.
+The realisation of net assets attributable to third-party unit/shareholders' interests in consolidated structured entity cannot be predicted with accuracy since these represent the interests of third-party unit holders in consolidated structured entity that are subject to the actions of third-party unit holders. - e) As at 31 December 2021, the aggregate amount of outstanding financial guarantees of the Company under certain financial products issued by third parties amounts to RMB99,700,000 (equivalent to approximately HK\$121,942,000) (2020: RMB99,700,000 (equivalent to approximately HK\$118,459,000)) (Note 4) if the guarantees were called upon in entirety.
+Details of the loss allowance for financial guarantee contracts are set out in Note 45(a).